MarkWattsBoomi/TreeView/README.md

 ### Multi Select

 Setting this to true will force the saved state to only save the modified items.
+If false then the entire model will be saved to the state

 ## Component Attributes